danieltorrecillas/resign-ios-app/README.md

 ## Why?
-You may find yourself needing to resign an app due to an expired provisioning profile or new bundle identifier but do not have access to the project files (`.xcodeproj` or `.xcworkspace`).
+You may find yourself needing to resign an app due to an expired provisioning profile or new bundle identifier but don't have access to the project files (`.xcodeproj` or `.xcworkspace`).

-Or maybe you do have access to the project files, but your environment's version of Xcode cannot build the project within the GUI for whatever reason.
+Or maybe you do have access to the project files, but your environment's version of Xcode can't build the project within the GUI for whatever reason.

 ## Assumptions
 You have